guimaraesdev0/guimaraesdev0/README.md

 [![Views](https://komarev.com/ghpvc/?username=GuimaSpace)](https://github.com/GuimaSpace)

 👨‍💻 About Me
-I am a student of Systems Development at Senai São Paulo, currently living in São Paulo, Brazil.
-I am passionate about technology and always looking for opportunities to learn and improve my skills.
+My name is Vinicius Guimaraes, I am 16 years old and a student of Systems Development at Senai São Paulo.
+I am currently living in São Paulo, Brazil and I have been passionate about technology since I was a child.
+I spend hours studying programming on a daily basis and I am always looking for opportunities to learn and improve my skills.

 - Systems development student at SENAI São Paulo
 - Location: Brazil, São Paulo